 Half a year later, by early May of each year when this star stands opposite the sun in Earth’s sky, the best time to view Zubenelgenubi has arrived.
 Shortly after May Day, Zubenelgenubi rises around sunset, stays up all night, then sets around sunrise.
-In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. daylight saving time).
+In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. local daylight saving time).
 Because this star (and all stars) returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly), Zubenelgenubi transits due south around 10 p.m.
-(11 p.m.
-Daylight Saving Time) in early June, and earlier still in July and August.
+(11 p.m. local daylight saving time) in early June, and earlier still in July and August.